vercel-solutions/next-workshop-app-dir/snippets/comparison/managing head.md

 }
 ```

-You can see all the fields available for the metadata object in [here](https://beta.nextjs.org/docs/api-reference/metadata).
+You can see all the fields available for the metadata object in [the official docs for Metadata](https://beta.nextjs.org/docs/api-reference/metadata).